Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

-where $\rho_\text{stat}$ is the stationary density function and satisfies $e^{t\mathcal{L}^*} \rho_\text{stat} = \rho_\text{stat}$; here, the adjoint $\mathcal{L}^*$ defines the Perron--Frobenius operator.
+Furthermore, if the dynamical system is ergodic, the temporal average \eqref{eq:ctsInnerProduct} converges to \eqref{eq:MoriInner}, in which $\dd \mu =\rho_\text{stat} \l(\bfvPhi_0\r) \dd^N \bfv{x}$ where $\rho_\text{stat}$ is the stationary density function and satisfies $e^{t\mathcal{L}^*} \rho_\text{stat} = \rho_\text{stat}$; here, the adjoint $\mathcal{L}^\ast$ defines the Perron-Frobenius operator.
 In the literature, it is generally presented that the anti self-adjointness is valid for Hamiltonian systems in a heat bath, e.g., where there is an induced Gibbs measure \cite{AlexandreJ.Chorin2002}.
-Our analysis shows that GFD is generally valid, even for non-equilibrium (not necessarily Hamiltonian) systems, so long as we choose time-averaging as the inner product and the observables along a long trajectory is bounded so that the contribution of the boundary terms in the integration by parts are negligible.
+Our analysis shows that GFD is generally valid, even for non-equilibrium (not necessarily Hamiltonian) systems, so long as we choose time-averaging as the inner product and the observables along a long trajectory is bounded.

-Finally, GFD can be considered as a self-consistent condition of the memory kernel $\bfvK$ and the residual orthogonal dynamics $\bfvF$.
+Finally, GFD can be considered as a self-consistent condition of the memory kernel $\bfvK$ and the orthogonal dynamics $\bfvF$.
 A real stochastic Langevin system with a white noise (no time correlation) would result in a $\bfvK(t)=\bfvK_0 \, \delta\l(t\r)$ where $\bfvK_0$ is a constant matrix and $\delta$ is the Dirac $\delta$-distribution.
 The Mori--Zwanzig formalism shows that when a dynamical system is not fully resolved, in general, there exists a non-zero memory kernel $\bfvK$ and thus the self-consistent orthogonal dynamics $\bfvF$ must be a color noise.
-Below in Sec.~\ref{sec:algos} we provide data-driven algorithms to extract the memory kernel and the noise directly from the measured observables along a long chain of full simulation.
+Below in Sec.~\ref{sec:algos} we provide data-driven algorithms to extract the memory kernel and the noise directly from the measured observables along a long trajectory.
 The GFD can serve as a very stringent self-consistency check for the algorithms.